wp-plugins/wp-crm/readme.txt

 * Initial public release.

 == Changelog ==

+= 0.21 =
+* Ability to create user accounts without e-mail addresses.
+* Contact forms verify that a user with an e-mail address does not already exist before processing form.
+* Contact form notifications can be enabled even when no message has been filled out.
+* Fake users created via the plugin can be deleted in one click.
+* Bug fix with user fields not being able to be blanked out.
+* User search filter automatically removes white space.
+* Added visualization for incoming contact form messages.
+* Added extra classes to shortcode contact form on the front-end.
+* bbPress forum participation can be displayed on user overview.
+* WP-Invoice integration - invoices can be seen in CRM profile.

 = 0.20 =
 * Added hook to add new user password reset link to user profile stream.